Deciphering Solar Magnetic Activity. The Solar Cycle Clock: Observations

 Expressing cycle progression as a fraction of their length requires the terminator of cycle 24 to be hard-wired.
-It is set to be December~1, 2020, based on the F10.7 measurements discussed in Section~\ref{sec:cbp} (this date is just on on the outer uncertainty limit of our current extrapolation of the equatorial progression of EUV BPs \citep{10.3389/fspas.2017.00004,LeamonEA2020}).
+It is set to be {July~1, 2021, based on the F10.7 measurements discussed in Section~\ref{sec:cbp} and the observed X-flare from AR~12838} (this date was just on on the outer uncertainty limit of our extrapolation of the equatorial progression of EUV BPs \citep{10.3389/fspas.2017.00004,LeamonEA2020}).
 If Cycle~24 doesn't terminate until later, then the corresponding traces in Figure~\ref{fig:wm} would be compressed leftwards.
 As an exercise, we force the terminator date out in time, so as to compress the Cycle~24 trace leftwards in the Figure.
-In order to get the last polar field reversal (at $x \simeq 0.33$) to align with the other cycles' reversal at $x \simeq 0.2$, the terminator date would have to be as late as January 2025, when most, if not all, reasonable solar cycle predictions have solar max occurring at or before that date.
-Further, an inspection of the F10.7 record and new sunspots appearing on the disk does suggest that late~2020 is not a terrible, if slightly premature, assumption at the time of writing.
+In order to get the last polar field reversal (at $x \simeq 0.3$) to align with the other cycles' reversal at $x \simeq 0.2$, the terminator date would have to be as late as January 2025, when most, if not all, reasonable solar cycle predictions have solar max occurring at or before that date.
+Further, an inspection of the F10.7 record and new sunspots appearing on the disk does suggest that {mid~2021 is not a terrible} assumption at the time of writing.